Beam raises $9.5 million to build a web browser that collects ideas – TechCrunch

 If you’re not familiar with Beam, I encourage you to read my previous article on the company — I describe how the product is going to work and the reasoning behind it.

 In short, Beam is a web browser focused on knowledge.
 Many people spend a ton of time mindlessly browsing the web.
-When you close the last tab, you realize that you didn’t learn much and you don’t have any note.
+When you close the last tab, you realize that you didn’t learn much and you don’t have any notes.

 You can bookmark stuff, but chances are you either don’t use bookmarks or you never check them.
 And if you want to find something again, you often end up entering a Google query and starting from scratch.

 With Beam, every time you search for something, it creates a new session.
 Each session is represented by a note card.
 When you’re done browsing, the note card summarizes your findings.
-Your search query is the title of the card, the most important sites appear near the top of the note.
+Your search query is the title of the card, and the most important sites appear near the top of the note.
 Irrelevant content is listed at the end of the note.

 You can then add text, remove links, reorganize stuff and create a full-fledged note.
 Basically, you end up creating comprehensive notes without even realizing it.